Geneo Grissom

-Geneo Grissom (born June 4, 1992) is a former American football defensive end.
-He played college football at the University of Oklahoma.
-He was drafted by the New England Patriots in the third round with the 97th overall pick of the 2015 NFL Draft.
+Geneo Grissom (born June 4, 1992) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Oklahoma Sooners.
+He was selected by the New England Patriots in the third round of the 2015 NFL draft.

 College career

 After redshirting in 2010 with the Sooners, Grissom played as a reserve defensive tackle in 2011 and 2012, picking up 9 total tackles and one tackle for a loss.

 In 2013, Grissom saw his first career start come against ULM Warhawks in which he recorded two tackles.
 His first interception came on October 12 against the Texas Longhorns, which he returned 54 yards for a touchdown.
 In the Sugar Bowl against Alabama, Grissom recorded 2.5 sacks, broke up a pass, and recovered two fumbles.
 He returned one of these fumbles for an eight-yard touchdown and had a total of 34 return yards.

-As a senior at Oklahoma in 2014, Grissom was named an honorable mention for the All-Big 12 after recording 39 tackles and 3.5 sacks on the year.
+As a senior at Oklahoma in 2014, Grissom was named an honorable mention for the All-Big 12 Conference after recording 39 tackles and 3.5 sacks on the year.
 Over his four seasons at Oklahoma, he registered 88 tackles, 8 sacks, 2 forced fumbles, 3 fumble recoveries and 2 interceptions while playing in 39 games with 12 starts.

 Professional career

+Pre-draft

 On November 10, 2014, it was announced that Grissom had accepted his invitation to play in the 2015 Senior Bowl.
-On January 24, 2015, Grissom appeared in the Senior Bowl for Jacksonville Jaguars' Gus Bradley's South team and assisted on three tackles during their 34-13 loss.
+On January 24, 2015, Grissom appeared in the Senior Bowl for Jacksonville Jaguars Gus Bradley's South team and assisted on three tackles during their 34–13 loss.
 He was one of 33 collegiate linebackers to attend the NFL Scouting Combine in Indianapolis, Indiana.
 Grissom performed all of the combine drills and finished fifth among all linebackers in the vertical jump, sixth in the bench press, tied for 14th in the broad jump and three-cone drill, and 20th in the 40-yard dash.
 On March 11, 2015, he participated at Oklahoma's pro day and opted to perform nearly all of the combine drills again.
 Unfortunately, he was unable to have a better performance, but was able to impress team representatives and scouts in positional drills.
 He also showed his versatility and athleticism by also taking part in tight end drills at Oklahoma's pro day.
 New England Patriots' head coach Bill Belichick stated that Grissom's tight end drills were, "As good as we saw all year."
 At the conclusion of the pre-draft process, Grissom was projected to be a fifth or sixth round pick by NFL draft experts and scouts. he was ranked the 18th best outside linebacker prospect in the draft by NFLDraftScout.com.